MohamedKhedr700/core-auth/README.md

 #### Auth Rules

-you can use this command to create a new auth ruler.
+you can use this command to create a new auth rule.

 ``` bash
 php artisan core:make-auth-ruler VerifiedPhoneRuler